EverBecerra/Commerce-Database/README.md

 ## How to Run

 1. Run 'schema_and_inserts.sql' to create tables and populate with inserts.
-2. Run 'validation_and_queries.sql' to test the schema, validate inserts, demonstrate a DDL/DML deletion query, and use DQL for analysis.
+2. Run 'validation_and_queries.sql' to test the schema, validate inserts, demonstrate a DDL/DML deletion query, and showcase  analytical queries.